carbon-language/carbon-lang/llvm/docs/WritingAnLLVMPass.rst

 is to be compiled and linked into a shared object ``$(LEVEL)/lib/LLVMHello.so`` that can be dynamically loaded by the :program:`opt` tool via its :option:`-load` option.
-If your operating system uses a suffix other than ``.so`` (such as Windows or Mac OS X), the appropriate extension will be used.
+If your operating system uses a suffix other than ``.so`` (such as Windows or macOS), the appropriate extension will be used.

 Now that we have the build scripts set up, we just need to write the code for the pass itself.